AdobeDocs/cis-photoshop-api-docs/src/pages/features/index.md

 **Convert an existing Action (.atn) file into actionJSON**

 - We have an API that let you pass an .atn file and get an actionJSON.
 This is the Simplest and easiest way to get an actionJSON.
-You can find the api documentation guide [here](../api/#operation/actionJsonCreate)
+You can find the api reference guide [here](../api/#operation/actionJsonCreate)

 **Convert an existing Action (.atn) file into actionJSON using Photoshop**